 - To group results by sales rep, click + in the Bars field and then select Opportunity Owner.

 - Add a second grouping based on Opportunity Type.
 Groupings affect each chart type differently.
 For example, a chart can represent a grouping as a segment or color.
 Also, if you add multiple groupings, the order of groupings makes a difference.
 When you have time, play around with the order to see the effects on each chart type.
 In this case, Opportunity Owner is the first grouping and Opportunity Type is the second.

-- Click , scroll down in the widget panel, expand the “Y-Axis (Left)” section, and then set the following properties.
+- Click the Formatting button , scroll down in the widget panel, expand the “Y-Axis (Left)” section, and then set the following properties.

 Widget Property Setting Title Set to “Total Amount”.
 Reference Line To display the quota line, click + Reference Line and enter 22500000 for the value and Quota $22.5M for the label.
 When you preview the dashboard, the quota line should appear slightly above the last bar in the chart.
 If not, verify that you entered the reference line value correctly.